Tamilarasee/medsegtext-cloud-ml-pipeline/api/package/README_package.md

+# API Deployment Package

+**Before you begin:**
+Create an **S3 bucket** (for input/output images) and a **DynamoDB table** (for metadata) in your AWS account before proceeding with the API deployment.

-This package folder must contain all packages needed to run the FASTAPI app, built to be compatible with AWS Lambda (Python 3.9).
+This package folder must contain all packages needed to run the FASTAPI app, built to be compatible with AWS Lambda (Python 3.9 is used in this project).

 **How to prepare this package folder:**